chocolatey/choco-wiki/CommandsUninstall.md

   uninstalling package(s).
 Defaults to false.

 -n, --skippowershell, --skip-powershell
-  Skip Powershell - Do not run chocolateyUninstall.ps1.
+  Skip PowerShell - Do not run chocolateyUninstall.ps1.
 Defaults to false.
 ```

 ## Known Limitations
-* There are no functions defined in the Chocolatey powershell module that would help with uninstall - yet
+* There are no functions defined in the Chocolatey PowerShell module that would help with uninstall - yet
 * There is no automatic removal of MSIs (well there is, but auto uninstaller is not turned on by default).